szczyglis-dev/py-gpt/docs/source/modes.rst

 For every limit, ``0`` means **unlimited**.
 The three iteration settings control internal agent reasoning/tool-call cycles, not user conversation turns; the worker limit controls how many worker agents may be created in a Chat or Orchestrator workflow.
 Higher or unlimited values may substantially increase API calls, token consumption, execution time, and tool activity.
 Swarm keeps its separately declared worker count and is not constrained by the Chat/Orchestrator worker limit.

-Options specific to older agent implementations are kept in the **Legacy** tab. ``Display full agent output in chat view`` controls full output rendering for legacy agent modes, while ``Display a tray notification when the goal is achieved`` controls legacy agent completion notifications.
-These Legacy options do not control the Chat with Agents tool-chain display.
+Options specific to older agent implementations are kept in the **Options** tab. ``Display full agent output in chat view`` controls full output rendering for legacy agent modes, while ``Display a tray notification when the goal is achieved`` controls legacy agent completion notifications.
+These options do not control the Chat with Agents tool-chain display.

 RAG, attachments and artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^